 First, you need to be clear on whether data from a liveness check is ‘personal data’ under GDPR.
 The answer is almost always yes.
 Facial data used for verification is a biometric identifier, which GDPR classifies as a special category of personal data.
 This classification raises the stakes, as research on Face Recognition Technology (FRT) highlights significant privacy concerns.
 You can’t process this data based on a legitimate interest; you need a more robust legal basis, like explicit user consent.
 This means being transparent with users about what you’re collecting and why before they begin.

-Balance Data Minimization with Accuracy
+Finding the Balance Between Data Minimization and Accuracy

 The principle of data minimization is simple: don’t collect more data than you need.
 But liveness detection systems need enough data to be accurate.
 As UK Finance notes, one of the top challenges for firms is balancing this need for accuracy with data minimization.
 The key is to question every piece of data you process.
 Do you need to store a user’s image after the check is complete?
 Or can your system simply return a ‘pass’ or ‘fail’ result and then immediately delete the underlying biometric data?
 The less data you hold, the lower your risk.